 Skin Care for Acne:

-- Wash your face gently twice per day with a skin cleanser formulated for acne, like our Acne Clarifying Cleanser.
+- Wash your face gently twice per day with a skin cleanser formulated for acne, such as our Acne Clarifying Cleanser.

-- Additionally, using water, rinse sweat off after exercise or related activities.
+- Additionally, use water to rinse off sweat after exercise or other strenuous activities.

 - Do not pick, pop or squeeze acne, as this causes irritation / inflammation, worsens acne, prolongs healing and increases your risk of scarring.

 - Use skin care products & makeup that are oil-free and “non-comedogenic”.
 Non-comedogenic skin care products do not clog skin pores.
-Also, remove makeup regularly at the day’s end.
+Also, remove makeup at the end of the day.

 Treatment Options for Acne: